bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 02. illustration of a css property (03) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p id="chb" align="center" width="100%">
 <img src="./images/image002.png"
   style="width:40%"
-   alt="Illustration of a CSS Property." />
+  title="Illustration of a CSS Property" alt="Illustration of a CSS Property." />
 </p>

 -   In <b>Module 2</b>, we will first review HTML and then learn how to build CSS rules with some basic properties that adjust your HTML document&#39;s color, font or spacing.